raspibo/eventman/README.md

 EventMan will help you handle your list of attendees at an event, managing the list of registered persons and marking persons as present.

 Main features:
+- an admin (in the future: anyone) can create and manage new events
+- events can define a registration form with many custom fields
+- a person can join (or leave) an event, filling the custom forms
+- no registration is required to join/leave an event
 - quickly mark a registered person as an attendee
 - easy way to add a new person, if it's already known from a previous event or if it's a completely new person
 - can import Eventbrite CSV export files